create3000/x_ite/docs/_posts/components/Shape/Material.md

 How much ambient omnidirectional light is reflected from all light sources.
 Interchange profile hint: this field may be ignored, applying the default value regardless.

+### SFString [in, out] **ambientTextureMapping** ""

+The mapping label identifies which texture coordinates and transformations are used to compute texture effects from corresponding geometry on a given material.

+### SFNode [in, out] **ambientTexture** NULL <small>[X3DSingleTextureNode]</small>

+When applying ambientIntensity for this material node, the contained texture provides Physically Based Rendering (PBR) modulation for each pixel.

+#### Hint

+- If texture node is NULL or unspecified, no effect is applied to material values.
+- Contained texture node must include containerField='ambientTexture'

 ### SFColor [in, out] **diffuseColor** 0.8 0.8 0.8 <small>[0,1]</small>

 How much direct, angle-dependent light is reflected from all light sources.

 #### Hints

 - Only emissiveColor affects IndexedLineSet, LineSet and PointSet.
-If a texture is present the diffuseColor is always multiplied with the texture color, <span class="tlid-translation translation" lang="en"><span class="" title="">in contrast to the specification</span></span>.
+If a texture is present the diffuseColor is always multiplied with the texture color, in contrast to the specification.
 Set diffuseColor to (1 1 1) to get maximum texture color intensity.

+### SFString [in, out] **diffuseTextureMapping** ""

+The mapping label identifies which texture coordinates and transformations are used to compute texture effects from corresponding geometry on a given material.

+### SFNode [in, out] **diffuseTexture** NULL <small>[X3DSingleTextureNode]</small>

+When applying diffuseColor for this material node, the contained texture provides Physically Based Rendering (PBR) modulation for each pixel.

+#### Hints

+- If texture node is NULL or unspecified, no effect is applied to material values.
+- Contained texture node must include containerField='diffuseTexture'

 ### SFColor [in, out] **specularColor** 0 0 0 <small>[0,1]</small>

 Specular highlights are brightness reflections (example: shiny spots on an apple).
 Interchange profile hint: this field may be ignored, applying the default value regardless.

+### SFString [in, out] **specularTextureMapping** ""

+The mapping label identifies which texture coordinates and transformations are used to compute texture effects from corresponding geometry on a given material.

+### SFNode [in, out] **specularTexture** NULL <small>[X3DSingleTextureNode]</small>

+When applying specularColor for this material node, the contained texture provides Physically Based Rendering (PBR) modulation for each pixel.

+#### Hints

+- If texture node is NULL or unspecified, no effect is applied to material values.
+- Contained texture node must include containerField='specularTexture'

 ### SFColor [in, out] **emissiveColor** 0 0 0 <small>[0,1]</small>